Frequently asked questions about admission

 Unlike in most federal states, primary school in Berlin does not end after grade 4, but usually after grade 6.
-In Berlin there is also the possibility of completing the fifth grade as a trial year at a grammar school.
+In Berlin, there is also the possibility of completing the fifth grade as a trial year at a "Gymnasium".
 You can read about what this means for you and your child in the following article.

-In addition to the TU, Charlottenburg is also home to nine primary schools, four gymnasiums and four integrated secondary schools.
-Apart from the Mentora Gymnasium, there are the Gottfried-Keller-, the Schiller- and the Sophie-Charlotte-Gymnasium.
-Take a look at the overview of gymnasiums in Charlottenburg by clicking the link below.
+In addition to the TU and UDK, Charlottenburg-Wilmersdorf is also home to twenty-three primary schools, seven "Gymnasien" and eight integrated secondary schools.
+There are three "Gymnasien" in Wilmersdorf, while in Charlottenburg you can find the Mentora Gymnasium, the Gottfried-Keller-, the Schiller- and the Sophie-Charlotte-Gymnasium.
+Take a look at the overview of "Gymnasien" in Charlottenburg alone by clicking the link below.